 Complying with COAP Quality Standards

-Hospitals are in full compliance with COAP Quality Standards if they meet these minimum criteria: They participate in COAP, are timely with data submissions, submit quality improvement plans for any metric for which they were an outlier that evaluation year, and, if applicable, have made significant progress on any metric for which they were an outlier the year prior to the evaluation year.
+Hospitals are in full compliance with COAP Quality Standards if they meet these minimum criteria: They participate in COAP, are timely with data submissions, submit quality improvement action plans for any metric for which they were a negative outlier (defined as performing two or more standard deviations worse than the COAP average for that evaluation year and for the prior 3 year average) and, if applicable, have made significant progress on those action plans for which they were an outlier the prior evaluation period.